Christian L. González-Rivera

 Articles & Book Chapters:

-Breaking the Spell: Why Common Good Constitutionalism Is Neither Good Nor Common Nor Even Constitutionalism (forthcoming, Summer 2024, SSRN).
+Breaking the Spell of Common Good Constitutionalism: Neither Good Nor Common Nor Even Constitutionalism (forthcoming, SSRN, Spring 2025).

 Neither “Slot Machine” Nor “Genteel Hoax:” Constitutional Interpretation in Policy-Oriented Perspective, in Human Flourishing: The End of Law.
 Essays in Honor of Siegfried Wiessner 175-265 (Michael Reisman & Roza Pati eds., 2023) (print) (“Recommended” reading by Lawrence Solum’s Legal Theory Blog).